How to use this calculator

 Where do extension springs fail?

 Almost always at the hook or loop ends, where bending and torsion concentrate.
 The body-coil rate is easy to hit; the end geometry is the highest-stressed region and is the usual failure point.
-This calculator sizes the rate and force but does not check hook stress.
+This calculator sizes the rate and force; use the extension spring hook stress calculator for a first-pass end-loop screen.

 Does this work in metric and imperial?